SwedbankPay/developer.swedbankpay.com/checkout-v3/migration-guide.md

 In the event of a successful transaction, details about the utilized instrument, its associated references, and related information will be available here.
-As a point of reference, this serves as the replacement for "currentPayment."
+As a point of reference, this serves as the replacement for `currentPayment`.

 *   Cancelled

-Information will be available under this node exclusively when a PaymentOrder has been completely canceled and has received the status "Canceled."
+Information will be available under this node exclusively when a PaymentOrder has been completely canceled and has received the status `Canceled`.

 *   FinancialTransactions

-All «post-purchase» actions and their references, such as Captures and Reversals, can be accessed here.
-This section also serves as the replacement for /currentPayment
+All post-purchase actions and their references, such as captures and reversals, can be accessed here.
+This section also serves as the replacement for /`currentPayment`

 *   FailedAttempts

-All instances of PaymentOrders marked as "Failed" will be in this section.
+All instances of `PaymentOrder`s marked as `Failed` will be in this section.
 Currently, this pertains specifically to transactions utilizing S2S (server-to-server) functionality, with subscriptions (Recur & Unscheduled Purchase) serving as an example.

 *   PostPurchaseFailedAttempts

-All failed attempts made by the Payer at a third-party will be documented in this section.
+All failed attempts made by the `Payer` at a third-party will be documented in this section.
 For instance, if the Payer is denied due to reasons like "Insufficient funds," such instances will be recorded here.